stanoddly/DotnetRaylibWasm/README.md

 ## Dead ends

+* referencing Raylib-Cs doesn't work due to bug in dotnet wasm, it create some wrapper in C++ but the `-` is interpreted as invalid symbol during compilation and the
 * For whatever reason with `[DllImport]` couldn't find the library, but with .NET 7 `[LibraryImport]` it can
 * .NET 7 before the final release didn't work, probably a problem of an older version of emscripten, see [here](https://www.reddit.com/r/Blazor/comments/x1rqgx/comment/imfe71r/?context=3)